Individual Purpose - People Development Magazine

 Man without meaning

 Human beings are meaning-making machines.
-A purpose gives us a sense of self and with that a sense of belonging.
-Without having a clear individual purpose life has little meaning.
+A purpose gives us a sense of self and, with that, a sense of belonging.
+Without having a clear individual purpose, life has little meaning.
 These people fill their time in pursuit of worldly pleasures that only bring brief relief from an insatiable desire within.
-The hungry ghost within always left yearning for more.
+The hungry ghost within always yearned for more.

 To satiate this deep desire within, you have to find your individual purpose.
 Only then will your life have meaning and will the hungry ghost fade away.